 It is essential to treat ESRD complications that may arise.
 When remaining kidney function is markedly reduced, the following complications are often seen in conjunction with dialysis therapy:

-Volume overload with coexistent hypertension is typically treated with dietary sodium restriction as well as fluid restriction.
+Volume overload with coexistent hypertension is typically treated with dietary sodium and fluid restriction as well as loop diuretics.

 Hyperkalemia is commonly treated with a low-potassium diet and, acutely, with beta-2 agonists, dextrose, and insulin.
 Kayexalate should be used with caution; its effect can often be delayed by many hours.
 This medication was put into use prior to initiation of the modern US Food and Drug Administration (FDA) testing and approval process, and some studies have questioned its true degree of effectiveness.